Latish705/MedicX/README.md

 source venv/bin/activate  # (Use `venv\Scripts\activate` on Windows)
 pip install -r requirements.txt
 ```

-Download and place the SciBERT model from [SciSpacy](https://allenai.github.io/scispacy/) in the `ml_server` folder.

-Start the Django server:
+Download and place the SciBERT model from [SciSpacy](https://allenai.github.io/scispacy/) in the `ml_server` folder, then start the Django server:
 ```bash
 python manage.py runserver
 ```